SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/trend_micro_deep_security.md

 uuid: b2d961ae-0f7e-400b-879a-f97be24cc02d
-name: Trend Micro Workload Security
+name: Trend Micro Deep Security / Workload Security
 type: intake

 ## Overview

-Trend Micro Cloud One Workload Security detect malware, vulnerabilities and any other threats.
+Trend Micro Deep Security / Workload Security detect malware, vulnerabilities and any other threats.
 It protect your physical and virtual servers as well as, your cloud and containers instances.

 {!_shared_content/operations_center/integrations/generated/trend-micro-deep-security_do_not_edit_manually.md!}

 ## Configure

-In this guide, you will configure your Workload Security Manager to forward events through syslog.
+In this guide, you will configure your Security Manager to forward events through syslog.

 ### Prerequisites